As an online seller, you’re always trying to boost your sales in some way.

 Your ecommerce conversion rate is an important piece of data that represents a lot about the health of your business.

-While there are industry standards, it’s crucial that you keep improving your conversion rate regardless of what it is.
+While there are industry standards, it’s crucial that you keep improving your website conversion rate regardless of what it is.

 Many sellers think that if they simply get the traffic to their store, conversions will come.

 Rather than have insane amounts of traffic come to your store, focus on converting a higher percentage of a small amount of traffic.

 - What a conversion rate is and why it’s important to your business

 - How to remove friction for your buyer to increase your conversions

 - Why you need to test and constantly improve conversion rates

 But before you learn all the magical tricks about to ecommerce conversion rate optimization, let’s make sure … you’re clear on what a conversion rate is!